 Mixing together your business revenue and personal expenses creates confusion come April 15.
 You’ll have to distinguish your personal expenses for fun and recreation with the business expenses and income that will require different tax treatment.
 Having them all blended together won’t expedite your tax return as you seek out those business expenses for recruiting clients, or the investment costs of purchasing new capital, among a sea of irrelevant financial information.

-Some of your business-related expenses can be written off as a tax deduction.
+You can write off some of your business-related expenses as a tax deduction.
 Some, but probably fewer, of your personal expenses can also be a tax deduction if they’re work-related.
 But you can’t justify the deduction if you don’t have the receipts to back them up.
 That’s where keeping records comes in.
-Categorizing and dating receipts and invoices help expedite your tax return by skipping out on an unnecessary safari through your entire business records collection.
+Categorizing and dating receipts and invoices help expedite your tax return.
+You’ll skip out on an unnecessary safari through your entire business records collection.
 That way you can go straight to where the tax-friendly documents are located.

 Submitting your tax returns by using the e-file system not only makes your return more accurate, but it expedites the process by two to three weeks.
 Its computerized system will also catch human errors, and necessary information a taxpayer forgets to write in.
-That’s essential for expediting your tax return as one small mathematical mistake or piece of personal information that isn’t entered can delay your return by weeks.
+That’s essential for expediting your tax return.
+One small mathematical mistake or missing piece of personal information can delay your return by weeks.
 Tens of millions of taxpayers file with e-file, so keeping up with the pack will help speed up your return.

 How do you insure a speedy tax return?
 Comment below or tweet us at @StopIRSDebt!

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.